jreisinger/gointro/README.md

 Why Go

-* compiled, strongly typed
-* easier to write and maintain correct code
+* focus on simplicity and correctness
-* Kubernetes + lot of cloud tooling written in Go
+* lot of cloud written in Go (e.g. Kubernetes)
-* nice addition to Bash and Python
+* compiled, strongly typed -> nice addition to Bash and Python

 Go peculiarities